-- Stay away from packaged foods, if possible -- these tend to be high in sodium.
+- Stay away from packaged foods, if possible.
+They tend to be high in sodium.

-- Read the labels when shopping and choose foods that are low-sodium.
+- Read the labels when shopping, and choose low-sodium foods.

 - Rinse canned foods (veggies, beans, meats, and fish) with water before serving.

 Limit Phosphorus and Calcium

 You need these minerals to keep your bones healthy and strong.
 When your kidneys are healthy, they remove the phosphorus you don’t need.
-But if you have CKD, your phosphorous levels can get too high.
+But if you have CKD, your phosphorus levels can get too high.
 This puts you at risk for heart disease.
 What’s more, your calcium levels begin to drop.
 To make up for it, your body pulls it from your bones.
 This can make them weak and easier to break.

-If you have late-stage CKD, your doctor may advise you take in no more than 1,000 milligrams (mg) of phosphorus mineral each day.
+If you have late-stage CKD, your doctor may advise you to get no more than 1,000 milligrams (mg) of phosphorus mineral each day.
 You can do this by:

 - Choosing foods with low levels of phosphorous (look for “PHOS” on the label)